lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Unlike previous migrations between cryptographic algorithms, the decision of when to migrate and which algorithms to adopt is far from straightforward.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to incorporate multiple public-key algorithms to enhance security.

 Cautious implementers may opt to combine cryptographic algorithms in such a way that an attacker would need to break all of them simultaneously to compromise the protected data.
 These mechanisms are referred to as Post-Quantum/Traditional (PQ/T) Hybrids {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
+Combining multiple algorithms  can help to eliminate single points of failure, where a component algorithm is a technology that may fail in the future.

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
 The use of Composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].

+Some jursidictions may prefer or impose the use of different algorithms.
+Combining algorithms from different jurisdictions could provide a way to communicate between jurisdictions with different algorithm requirements.

 Composite ML-DSA is applicable in any application that would otherwise use ML-DSA, but wants the protection against breaks or catastrophic bugs in ML-DSA.